-When thinking about drones, the first thing that could come to mind is a small device that looks like a helicopter flying around, being controlled by a person with a gigantic remote control somewhere.
+When thinking about drones, the first thing that could come to mind is a small device that looks like a helicopter flying around, being controlled by a person with a gigantic remote control.
 This type of technology has been around for quite a while already, and it is now incredibly popular.
 Even children are asking for drones as Christmas and birthday presents.
 They are also being used for multiple applications, such as professional video recording, security, field recognition and so on.

-Well, fishing, like just about everything else in our world today, is not immune to the advances of high-tech.
+Fishing, like just about everything else in our world today, is not immune to the advances of high-tech.
 Drone technology has stepped forward and is now going underwater for the recreational fishing market.
-After several years of research and prototypes, we now have the launch of a revolutionary design that could open a whole new vein of possibilities for drone manufacturers all over the world.
+After years of research and prototypes, we now have the launch of a revolutionary design that could open a whole new vein of possibilities for drone manufacturers all over the world.
 This revolution is being led by an underwater drone called the PowerRay and, while it has certainly stirred excitement in many sport fishing quarters, it has also raised plenty of questions in others.
 Let’s dig in.

 Who’s Behind All the Fuss?